SudarshanVK/Configuration-Diff-Generator/README.md

 Example:
 ```
 python config_diff.py -h
-python config_diff.py --change post-change -device-list device.yaml
+python config_diff.py --capture post-change -device-list device.yaml
 python config_diff.py -c pre-change -dl device.yaml
 python config-diff.py -dl device.yaml -d
 ```

 This tool has two execution modes:

-* `-c` or `--change`: collection of data where it executes specified commands against network devices and stores the command output in files.
+* `-c` or `--capture`: collection of data where it executes specified commands against network devices and stores the command output in files.
 * `-d` or `--diff`: computational of difference between command output captured during pre-change and post-change stages.

 The details of network node and commands are provided in a `yaml` file as illustrated below.